Taigun signals complete overhaul of VW’s strategy

 Puneet Dhawan of Accor is brimming with ideas on ways to revive the hospitality sector

-Volkswagen India has been putting out teasers about how 2021 will be the year of the “SUVW” - a twist to an acronym that’s meant to communicate the German brand’s intention to deepen its portfolio with more sports utility vehicles.
-Currently, it’s a rather depleted portfolio of three vehicles includes the Polo, the Vento and the Tiguan All Space.
+Volkswagen India has been putting out teasers about how 2021 is going to be the year of the “SUVW” — a twist to an acronym that’s meant to communicate the German brand’s intention to deepen its portfolio with more sports utility vehicles.
+Currently, it’s rather depleted portfolio of three vehicles includes the Polo, the Vento and the Tiguan All Space.
 But quite a lot of excitement is on the way with the T-Roc making a comeback.
-It will still be a CBU (completely built unit), and bookings are all set to open from April.
-Then there is the Taigun, a compact SUV that’ll make it to showrooms before the festive season.
-And the fourth SUV to join the lineup this year will be the new 5-seater Tiguan.
+It will still be a CBU (completely built unit) and bookings are all set to open from April.
+Then there is the Taigun, compact SUV that’ll make it to showrooms before the festive season.
+And the fourth SUV to join the line-up this year will be the new 5-seater Tiguan.

 Close on the heels of sister brand Skoda Auto unveiling its compact SUV — the Kushaq, VW also pulled the wraps off the Taigun in Goa last week.
 Both these vehicles share the MQB-AO-IN platform, an architecture that has been developed specifically for India.
 Both will be officially launched within weeks of each other, but the Kushaq will be out first by July this year.

-The Taigun will be an extremely key addition to VW’s portfolio filling in a long-standing gap and that too in one of the fastest-growing vehicle segments.
-A sedan will be built using the same India-specific platform and make it to market next year, but for now the focus will be on Taigun.
-The new model will have a fairly well spaced out trim variant strategy, including a top-spec GT Line (pre-production prototype in these pics).
+The Taigun will be an extremely key addition to VW’s portfolio, filling in a longstanding gap, and that too in one of the fastest-growing vehicle segments.
+There is a sedan too that will be built using the same India-specific platform and make it to market next year, but for now the focus will be on Taigun.
+The new model will have a fairly well-spaced out trim variant strategy, including a top-spec GT Line (pre-production prototype in these pics).

 The Taigun has the classic VW SUV proportions and stance.
 The body character lines and the horizontal orientation to the design elements at the front capture the language expressed by the other vehicles in the portfolio like the T-Roc and even the upcoming Tiguan.
-It also looks bigger than the competition in the segment, thanks to a wheelbase of 2,651mm.
-Very short overhangs and the R17 dual-tone alloys that the prototype was sporting gave it a strong stance.
+It also looks bigger than competition in the segment thanks to a wheelbase of 2,651mm.
+Very short overhangs and the R17 dual tone alloys that the prototype was sporting gave it a strong stance.

-VW hasn’t released the new Taigun cabin’s official images and I was not allowed to take pictures too.
-But my initial impressions of the prototype’s cabin is very positive, with a sense of roominess being the dominant image in my mind.
+VW hasn’t released the official images of the new Taigun’s cabin and I was not allowed to take pictures.
+But my initial impressions of the prototype’s cabin are very positive, with a sense of roominess being the dominant image in my mind.
 There is also a sense of precision and cleanliness to the dashboard that struck me when I got behind the wheel at the global unveiling.

-The legroom in Taigun’s cabin is pretty good both at the front and the rear.
+The legroom in the Taigun’s cabin is pretty good, both at the front and the rear.
 The headroom, though, is best in the front two seats.
-In the prototype that I sat in, the roofliner’s design featured a scooped out portion at the rear to liberate some more headroom for passengers.
+In the prototype that I sat in, the roofliner’s design was meant to offer a scooped-out portion at the rear to liberate some more headroom for passengers.
 The rear bench seat was comfortable, though it will be a bit of a squeeze for three adults sitting abreast.
-However, all three rear passengers get head restraints, and there are ISOFIX mounts also on offer.
+However, all three rear passengers get head restraints and there are ISOFIX mounts also on offer.
 The infotainment also gets a host of connectivity features using ‘My Volkswagen Connect’, including wireless app connect.
 It also gets Apple CarPlay and Android Auto connectivity.
-There are many storage options, including coin trays, cup and bottle holders, and Type-C USB charging slots.
+There are also lots of storage options, including coin trays, cup and bottle holders, and Type-C USB charging slots.

-There’ll be two engine options to choose from, and both will be offered with two transmission options each.
-With VW choosing to drop diesel from its portfolio, both the engines will be petrol and feature the brand’s proprietary TSI technology (turbocharged stratified injection).
+There’ll be two engine options to choose from and will both be offered with two transmission options each.
+With VW choosing to drop diesels from its portfolio, both the engines will be petrol and will both feature the brand’s proprietary TSI technology (turbocharged stratified injection).

-The one-litre (1.0 TSI), the 3-cylinder petrol engine will generate 115PS of peak power and 175Nm of peak torque.
+The one-litre (1.0 TSI), 3-cylinder petrol engine will generate 115PS of peak power and 175Nm of peak torque.
 This engine can be specified with either a manual or a torque converter automatic gearbox.
-The other engine will be the 1.5 TSI EVO, a 1.5-litre, 4-cylinder petrol mill with an output of 150PS and a maximum torque of 250Nm.
+The other engine will be the 1.5 TSI EVO, a 1.5-litre, 4-cylinder petrol mill that will have an output of 150PS and a maximum torque of 250Nm.
 This engine’s transmission options will include a manual and a 7-speed DSG (dual-clutch gearbox).
-These are shared powertrains that will also feature in the upcoming Skoda Kushaq.
+These are shared platform powertrains that will also feature in the upcoming Skoda Kushaq.
+Unlike the competitors in the segment, both the Skoda and VW won’t be offering the DSG transmission with the one-litre turbocharged engine.

-VW officials say that the new platform offers 30 per cent more rigidity to the Taigun than the PQ platform on which the Polo and Vento are based.
+VW officials say that the new platform offers 30 per cent more rigidity to the Taigun compared to the PQ platform on which the Polo and Vento are based.
 They add that “there has been no compromises in torsional rigidity”.
-The Taigun and the Kushaq share the same platform and if most of the underpinnings are going to be shared too, I can make a reasonably calculated guess that the new VW compact SUV’s ride will be really good too (based on my experience driving the Skoda pre-production prototype).
+The Taigun and the Kushaq share the same platform and if most of the underpinnings are going to be shared too, then I can make a fairly calculated guess that the new VW compact SUV’s ride will be really good too (based on my experience driving the Skoda pre-production prototype).

-Also, given the claims that the Taigun will retain the essential VW traits the brand is famous for, its handling too should be something to look forward to.
+Also given the claims that the Taigun will retain the essential VW traits the brand is famous for, its handling should also be something to look forward to.

-For safety, the Taigun will be offered with up to 6 airbags (two will be standard fitment), electronic stability control, tyre pressure monitoring, Hill Hold and rear park distance control etc.
+For safety, the Taigun will be offered with up to six airbags (two will be standard fitment), electronic stability control, tyre pressure monitoring, Hill Hold and rear park distance control, etc.

 Lots of features and trim elements have been inspired by Indian buyer preferences.
-One of them is the almost flat transmission tunnel inside the cabin, which allows for a near-flat floor at the rear, enabling easier entry and exit for a middle passenger.
-VW has also worked hard at keeping the parts prices and total cost of ownership (TCO) low for the Taigun.
-And with extensive localisation right from launch, the Taigun should get an aggressive price tag in the range of ₹10-18 lakh.
+One of them is the almost flat transmission tunnel inside the cabin, that allows for a near flat floor at the rear, enabling easier entry and exit for a middle passenger.
+VW has also worked really hard at keeping the parts prices and total cost of ownership (TCO) low for the Taigun.
+And with extensive localisation right from launch, the Taigun should get an aggressive price tag in the range of ₹10 lakh to ₹18 lakh.

 Puneet Dhawan of Accor is brimming with ideas on ways to revive the hospitality sector